64robots/nuxt-content-blog/README.md

 ## Command-line tools

-You can use these convinient helpers for creating Authors, Categories and Posts:
+You can use these convenient helpers for creating Authors, Categories and Posts:

 - yarn new:author
 - yarn new:category